 BSEE has requested an external peer review of the final research report entitled "Comparison of Physical and Chemical Characteristics of In-Situ Burn Residue and Other Environmental Oil Samples Collected During the Deepwater Horizon Spill Response," which was prepared by the National Oceanic and Atmospheric Administration (NOAA) and Louisiana State University (LSU).
 Part of BSEE's research is committed to ensuring that functional, safe, and environmentally responsible oil spill response methods are identified and used under appropriate conditions.
 In-situ burning is a practical oil spill response, and was used on an unprecedented scale during the response to the Macondo oil spill incident.
 Afterwards, tar balls were collected in various locations, including in deep sea trawls of the royal red shrimp fishery.
 As a result, BSEE contracted NOAA and LSU researchers to perform physical and chemical analyses of surface collected oil, field in-situ burn residues, deep water tar balls, and experimentally burned field collected oil.
-The results of these analyses are interpreted to characterize physical and chemical changes in oil during combustion and other weathering processes.
+The results of these analyses are interpreted to characterize physical and chemical analyses.